VFD Modular Clock

 The VFD Modular Clock is a clock based on old-fashioned VFD Display Tubes.

 VFD is short for Vacuum Flourescent Display.
 A VFD display is typically green or blue, and emits a bright light with high contrast.
 VFD Displays are often found in car radios.

 A VFD Display tube looks like an old Vacuum Tube, the predecessor to the transistor.
 The inside of the tube contains segments that can be lit up to form numbers and letters.
 Most tubes contain segments for one digit, and several must be stacked together to make a complete display.

 The clock itself is modular, it comes with a base board, which is powered by an ATMega32U4 microcontroller and contains a high-voltage VFD driver that is used to light up the display shield that sits on the top board.

-Currently, four different shields are available (with more to come later on).
+Currently, five different shields are available (with more to come later on).

 Each shield is coded with a 3-bit numerical indentifier.
 This allows the firmware to automatically recognize the shield that is plugged in and it will adjust the display automatically.
 Support for shields added in the future will be released as firmware upgrades.